talwrii/scale-table/README.md

 **@readwithai** - [X](https://x.com/readwithai) - [blog](https://readwithai.substack.com/) - [machine-aided reading](https://www.reddit.com/r/machineAidedReading/) - [📖](https://readwithai.substack.com/p/what-is-reading-broadly-defined
 )[⚡️](https://readwithai.substack.com/s/technical-miscellany)[🖋️](https://readwithai.substack.com/p/note-taking-with-obsidian-much-of)

-A table of various scales and their relationships and means to generate them.
+Tables of various scales and their relationships and means to generate them.

 ## Motivation
 I learned to play the guitar by learning intervals rather than scales.
 This probably have some benefits - notes are kind of arbitrary can can get in the way - but notes are integral to standard ways of representing and talking about music and contain information about key relationships, so I am learning these now.